jackohughes/ghc-proposals/proposals/0000-default-qualified-import.rst

 By making qualified import a convenient default, this proposal lets software designers make their code base explicitly designed for qualified import first.
 Helping nudge new developments towards qualified import by default, and push for a simplification of module import bureaucracy.

-The changes are contained to the import declarations, and there is no known
+The changes are contained to the import declarations, and there is no known interactions with other parts of the system.

 Costs and Drawbacks
 -------------------